-I have tweaked this recipe over the years although I never had Grandma’s original recipe.
-Found it in a Betty Crocker Cookie Book.
-Last Christmas, I entered the revised recipe into the Star Telegram Christmas cookie contest.
-The recipe got as far as the semifinal round.
-I had to take a box of baked cookies to the newspaper office.
+Last Christmas, I entered the revised recipe into the Star-Telegram Christmas cookie contest.
+My entry got as far as the semifinal round requiring me to take a box of baked cookies to the newspaper office.
 Sadly, that was the last I ever heard from that little adventure.

 Try them for yourself.
 They are mild, soft and not too rich.
 They go down real easy–which is why I will NOT be putting them in the Skinny Secrets category.